soutoux/soutoux/README.md

-## Hey there! 👋 Fullstack dev wanderer, occasionally dropping nuggets of code here.
+## Hey there! 👋 Front-End dev wanderer, occasionally dropping nuggets of code here.
 Just in it for the fun! 🚀 #CodeForFun"

 <div align="center">
   <a href="https://github.com/soutoux">